 The refund will be reduced if one or more of the purchasers are not a first-time home purchaser.
 The refund will be proportionate to the interest acquired by the individuals who qualify for the refund.

-- For more information visit the Ontario Ministry of Revenue.
+For more information visit the Ontario Ministry of Finance page.

 RRSP HOME BUYER'S PLAN (HBP)